spritsail/sonarr/README.md

 ### Volumes

 * `/config` - Sonarr configuration file and database storage.
-Should be readable and writeable by `$UID`
+Should be readable and writeable by `$SUID`

-Other files accessed by Sonarr such as tv-show directories should also be readable and writeable by `$UID` or `$GID` with sufficient permissions.
+Other files accessed by Sonarr such as tv-show directories should also be readable and writeable by `$SUID` or `$SGID` with sufficient permissions.

-`$UID` defaults to 906
+`$SUID` defaults to 906

 ### Configuration